pystardust/ani-cli/README.md

 If after this the issue persists then open an issue.

 History has been reworked and relocated.
 We're working on a transition script, please be patient.
 Old history can be viewed with `less ${XDG_CACHE_HOME:-$HOME/.cache}/ani-hsts`

-## New in v4

-V4 was a complete rewrite, which is why it took so long.

-The user interface is now powered by [fzf](https://github.com/junegunn/fzf), tho it may be changed to [gum](https://github.com/charmbracelet/gum) in an upcoming version.

 ## Install